getappbox/AppBox-iOSAppsWirelessInstallation/README.md

 brew install --cask appbox
 ```

+Update it later with `brew upgrade --cask appbox`.

 ### Manual
-If you face any issue using above command then you can manually install AppBox by downloading it from [here](https://getappbox.com/download).
-After that, unzip `AppBox.app.zip` and move `AppBox.app` into `/Applications` directory.
+If you face any issue using above command then you can manually install AppBox by downloading [AppBox.dmg](https://getappbox.com/download).
+Open the DMG and drag `AppBox.app` into your Applications folder.

+Every release also attaches `AppBox.dmg` and `AppBox.app.zip` directly, along with `appboxcli.zip` for the standalone command-line tool, see [Releases](https://github.com/getappbox/AppBox-iOSAppsWirelessInstallation/releases/latest).

 # How to use AppBox